nielsen-oss/keys-management/README.md

 # keys rotation
 The keys store is like a proxy or helper function to get the actual values.
-Thus, the client should know when the key is goning to be changed.
+Thus, the client should know when the key is going to be changed.
-In most scenarios, when an application's administrator would like to rotate the application keys, he would like to insure ll the important encrypted objects that can be accessed anytime, will not be loss due the change.
+In most scenarios, when an application's administrator would like to rotate the application keys, he would like to insure that the important encrypted objects that can be accessed anytime, will not be loss due the change.
 Thus, the administrator can register callbacks to run after keys are changed.
 Before the store is ready to be called to get the new values, KeyChanged should be called.
 After KeyChanged declared, all the callbacks are executed.